dotnet/machinelearning-samples/samples/csharp/getting-started/Ranking_PersonalizedSort/README.md

 // Create an Estimator and transform the data:
 // 1.
 Concatenate the feature columns into a single Features vector.
 // 2.
 Create a key type for the label input data by using the value to key transform.
 // 3.
 Create a key type for the group input data by using a hash transform.
-TODO: Verify that we can't use a key type mapping here???
 IEstimator<ITransformer> dataPipeline = mlContext.Transforms.Concatenate(FeaturesVectorName, featureCols)
     .Append(mlContext.Transforms.Conversion.MapValueToKey(nameof(HotelData.Label)))
     .Append(mlContext.Transforms.Conversion.Hash(nameof(HotelData.GroupId), nameof(HotelData.GroupId), numberOfBits: 20));